drmacsika/fastapi-async-blog/README.md

 ## Tools

 - FastAPI
-- SQLAlchemy 2.0 Models using AsyncSession and Async DB Statements
+- SQLAlchemy 2.0 Models and ORM using AsyncSession and Async DB Statements
 - Alembic with automatic Models Migration
 - Pydantic with custom validation and Settings
 - OAuth2 Authentication